U-Harshitha/RAG-Voice-AI/README.md

-# Fact-Checking-System
+# Rag - Voice Assistant
-Using MOE and Double Transformers
+Upload documents and get a voice assistant for those documents.